shams-nahid/My-Docker-Study/01 Docker Essential/08 Single Container Workflow.md

 ---

 In development phase, we have a development server provided by the `create-react-app` that handle the request of port `3000`.
-In production, we need a web server whose sole purpose be to respond to browser request.
-In this case we can use an extremely popular web server `Nginx`.
+In production, we need a web server whose sole purpose will be to respond to browser request.
+In this case, we can use an extremely popular web server `Nginx`.
 It's a minimal server basically do the routing.

 So we create a separate docker file, that will create a production version of web container.
 This production version of docker container will start an instance of Nginx.
 This `Nginx` server will be used to serve our `index.html` and `main.js` file.